-REQUIRED REPORTING: The monitoring and reporting required by conditions of this permit are necessary to protect public health, safety and welfare pursuant to Minnesota Statutes 103G.297 and shall continue during periods of temporary idle, shutdown and/or bankruptcy unless otherwise specified by the DNR.
+REQUIRED REPORTING: The monitoring and reporting required by conditions of this permit are necessary to protect public health, safety and welfare pursuant to Minnesota Statutes 103G.297 and shall continue during periods of temporary idle. shutdown and/or bankruptcy unless otherwise specified by the DNR.

-WELL SEALING: The permittee shall notify the Minnesota Department of Health prior to sealing, removing, covering, plugging or filling the well(s).
+WELL SEALING: The Permittee shall notify the Minnesota Department of Health prior to sealing, removing, covering, plugging or filling the well(s).
 The well(s) must be sealed by a licensed well driller and in accordance with the procedures required under Minnesota Statutes 103I and Minnesota Rules 4725 as administered by the Minnesota Department of Health.
 Prior to sealing any wells used solely for NPDES/SDS monitoring, Permittee and DNR shall determine if any of the wells shall be left unsealed and used for groundwater level monitoring.

 NEW WELL INSTALLATION: Permittee shall provide the MN Unique Well Numbers, well logs, and any additional data collected during the installation process, for each new well that is installed for monitoring required by this permit.
+All data and information shall be provided to DNR within 30 days of well installation and/or data collection.

-ADAPTIVE MANAGEMENT: Should monitoring data and/or modeling results show unacceptable impacts to public health, to public safety, or to the public interests in lands and waters are being, or could potentially be, caused by the appropriation or use of water authorized under this permit, Permittee shall work with the DNR to develop and implement appropriate adaptive management or mitigation strategies.
+ADAPTIVE MANAGEMENT: Should monitoring data and/or modeling results show unacceptable impacts to public health, to public safety, or to the public interests in lands and waters are being, or could potentially be, caused by the appropriation or use of water authorized under this permit, Permittee shall work with the DNR to develop an approved plan for implementing appropriate adaptive management or mitigation strategies.
 If the DNR concludes that adaptive management or other mitigation strategies are insufficient to remedy the unacceptable impacts, the DNR may cancel or suspend the permit in accordance with Minnesota Statutes 103G.297.

 MINE PIT ELEVATIONS AND VOLUMES: Permittee shall develop one-foot contour elevation data and maps for each pit and provide stage-area relationship data based on either mine survey information or aerial photography every other year.
-This data shall be reported to the DNR in the Permittee's annual report in accordance with the QAPP dated [date].
+This data shall be reported to the DNR in the Permittee's annual report in accordance with the QAPP dated November 1, 2018.